Perrone talks about how she discovered her love for long-distance running as an adult, what motivates her and how she makes time for running.

-As a student athlete, Lisa Perrone, a Health Education teacher at Ballston Spa High School, did not consider herself a long-distance runner.
+As a student athlete, high school health teacher Lisa Perrone did not consider herself a long-distance runner.

 Now a busy mom living in the district with her husband, 2 kids and 2 dogs, Perrone has several 5ks, Ragnar Races, and half-marathons under her belt.